09 October 2019

 An absurdist, dark play with plenty of humour and an unusual portrayal of mental illness that puts the sufferer into focus as the one being exploited, rather than making them the root of the problems.
 I did think that both Claire Marie Hall, playing the main character of Ruth, and Richard Henderson, expertly playing the anthropomorphic cat Bartholomew, were a little on the young side for their respective roles.
 Especially Ruth, I think, would have worked better with an actor in her 50s or 60s to suit the first half of the scenes and the whole narrative of being abandonned by her husband long ago.
 Don’t get me wrong, they both did brilliant work with their characters, especially Henderson’s arrogantly callous feline, they just seemed a little young for the roles.

 It’s a wild exploration of abusive relationships and vulnerability, wrapped in an abstract flurry of confusing scenes, very well presented and packaged with humour and surprising levity for such a stark topic.
-I really enjoyed this play, four out of six rainbow sloths from me.
+I really enjoyed this play.